Jannali: History

 Jannali is an Aboriginal word, meaning the Place of the Moon, originating from an unknown language as recorded by George Thornton.
 The Dharug language word for the Moon is 'yanada', and Jannali may be an alternative Anglicization of this.

 The area began to develop with the arrival of the railway line in 1884.
 However, the railway station at Jannali was not built until 1931.
 The department of railways paid for the construction of the railway station and ramps while the local council paid for the road bridge over the line at the southern end of the station.
 This attracted residents to the suburb and many more homes were built after World War II when blocks of land were offered to returned servicemen.

 Jannali had a 10-court squash centre between 1978 and 2001.
 The building has been demolished and offices and apartments built on the site.
 During the existence of the squash centre, Jannali Squash Club, which leased courts at the centre, produced many players of first grade standard and in the mid-1980s was considered Sydney's leading Squash Club and one of the strongest in Australia.

+On the morning of 21 April 2021, local residents at a block in Jannali woke up to smoke and flames when a fire broke out on the top floor as it spread towards the roof.
+30 firefighters worked to contain the blaze, which resulted in the hospitalisation of one man, who was later treated for smoke inhalation.